 Cuisine in Greece is much more sophisticated than it was in the early days of Greek tourism.
 It has come a long way from the days when every taverna served the same assortment of lukewarm moussaka, stuffed vegetables and unidentified fish smothered in tomatoes.
 You can even find Vietnamese and Mexican food in Athens these days.

 But the true tastes of Greece are still to be found in its traditional tavernas and cafenion, in its street snacks and treats.
 Once you've sampled these 10 popular dishes, they will forever remind you of that table beside the beach, that taverna decorated with strings of colored lights, that shady breakfast terrace where you first tasted them.
+Keep in mind that just like in the U.S., tipping is expected.

 This Mediterranean sandwich has spread all over the world and has been adapted to local tastes.
 But a Greek gyro has special characteristics that make it different from the others.